 Despite these efforts, industrial hemp continues to be subject to U.S. drug laws, and growing industrial hemp is restricted.
-Under current U.S. drug policy, all cannabis varieties-including industrial hemp-are considered Schedule I controlled substances under the Controlled Substances Act (CSA, 21 U.S.C. §§801 et seq.), and DEA continues to control and regulate hemp production.
-Strictly speaking, the CSA does not make growing hemp illegal; rather, it places strict controls on its production and enforces standards governing the security conditions under which the crop must be grown, making it illegal to grow without a DEA permit.
-In other words, a grower needs to get permission from DEA to grow hemp or faces the possibility of federal charges or property confiscation.
-Further guidance from DEA, USDA, and the Food and Drug Administration (FDA), issued in August 2016, provides additional clarification regarding federal authorities' position on industrial hemp and its future policies and enforcement actions regarding its cultivation and marketing.
-Although many in the U.S. hemp industry were encouraged by parts of the 2016 guidance, they have expressed concerns about other aspects of the statement.
+Under current U.S. drug policy, all cannabis varieties-including industrial hemp-are considered Schedule I controlled substances under the Controlled Substances Act (CSA, 21 U.S.C. §§801 et seq.).
+Although hemp production is generally allowed following requirements under the 2014 farm bill, some aspects of production remain subject to DEA oversight, including the importation of viable seeds, which still requires DEA registration according to the Controlled Substances Import and Export Act (21 U.S.C. §§951-971).
+Other guidance from DEA, USDA, and the Food and Drug Administration provides additional clarification regarding federal authorities' position on hemp and its future policies regarding its cultivation and marketing.
+This guidance supports DEA's contention that the commercial sale or interstate transfer of industrial hemp continues to be restricted.